-Here is the bottom line.
+This is the bottom.
 It's God's law first.
 We must obey what God has told us to do which aligns with Biblical revelation.
 Our desire should always be to put God before the government.
-Whenever the government gets in the way of our Gospel witness, obeying Jesus Christ, or raising our families with traditional and Biblical values, we have a clear Scriptural mandate to disobey the government.
+Whenever the government gets in the way of our Gospel witness, obeying Jesus Christ, raising our families, we have a very clear Biblical mandate to disobey the government.